gheenc/Computational-Methods/pset2/README.md

 ```
 !['performance of varying bit size in bloom filter using differing size hashes tracked using 'good suggestions' and 'misidentified' suggestions'](bloom_filter.png)

-**Approximately how many bits are necessary too achieve 85% good suggestions with each combination of 1, 2, or 3 hashes**
+**Approximately how many bits are necessary to achieve 85% good suggestions with each combination of 1, 2, or 3 hashes**
-When using 3 hashes, you can achieve 85% good suggestions with the smallest bit size of about 5,000,000.
-When using 2 hashes, your bit size needs to be slightly smaller than 100,000,000.
-When using 1 hash, you require the largest bit size of almost 1,000,000,000.
+When using 3 hashes, you can achieve 85% good suggestions with the smallest bit size of a little less than 10,000,000.
+When using 2 hashes, your bit size needs to be about 50,000,000.
+When using 1 hash, you require the largest bit size of about 250,000,000.

 Sources: